-Read on to learn about the programs we’ve put in place to protect our beautiful island, preserve cultural sites, and add and protect public spaces so that future generations may continue to fall in love with the natural wonder that is Hilton Head Island.
+Read on to learn about the programs we’ve put in place to protect our beautiful Island, preserve cultural sites, and safeguard public spaces so that future generations may continue to fall in love with the natural beauty of Hilton Head Island.

 Reclaiming Our Waterways

-The Town of Hilton Head Island passed the first-of-its-kind regulations to protect community trees in the mid 1980s.
-The Tree Protection Ordinance protects against and mitigates loss of trees based on ecological standards, and also encourages the protection of understory vegetation.
-Even for single family homes, tidal wetland buffer standards require that native vegetation be left intact, and that buildings are capped at a specific height to protect the integrity and aesthetic of the natural local landscape.
-In fact, “On December 27, 2017, Audubon International certified the Town of Hilton Head Island as the first public Audubon Sustainable Community in South Carolina.” (source: hiltonheadislandsc.gov)
+In the mid-1980s, the Town of Hilton Head Island passed the first-of-its-kind regulation to protect community trees.
+The Tree Protection Ordinance protects against and mitigates the loss of trees based on ecological standards.
+It also encourages the protection of understory vegetation.
+Even for single-family homes, tidal wetland buffer standards require that native vegetation be left intact in accordance with the Tree Protection Ordinance.
+In addition, buildings are capped at a specific height to protect the integrity and aesthetic of the natural local landscape.

 More Trending Stories